rory81/growing_funds/README.md

 <em>Customised Errors</em>
 - Please enter a goal  higher than 0, if the goal is lower or equal to 0
 - A project should be at least 30 days.
 If the number of days between the date of creation and the end date are lower than that an error will occur.
-- As mentioned before, the host has to agree to the terms and conditions.
-If there is no agreement an error will occur.
 - Value should be higher or equal to 1 if the amount to be pledged is lower than one.

 When a project is created the project will appear in the profile page.
 On the profile page the host can easily see how many days are left and how much it has raised as of yet.